 Final thoughts about User Ratings

-User feedback is essential to building a successful app marketing strategy.
-It has a direct impact on App Store Optimization, influencing store ranking algorithms for search and top charts.
-Moreover, ratings and reviews have a direct impact on app product page visitors and can convince or discourage them to download and try your app or game.
+User feedback is essential to building a successful strategy.
+It has a direct impact on ASO, influencing store ranking algorithms for search and top charts.
+Moreover, ratings and reviews have a direct impact on product page visitors and can convince or discourage them to download and try your app or game.

-This is why it is so important to take care of user ratings and work hard on collecting more, and better user feedback.
+This is why it is so important to take care of ratings and work hard on collecting more, and better feedback.

-In a nutshell, these are the hacks you can apply immediately to boost your app ratings:
+In a nutshell, these are the hacks you can apply immediately to boost your ratings:

 - Build a great product and keep improving it